 The amateur and amateur-satellite services are for qualified persons of any age who are interested in radio technique solely with a personal aim and without pecuniary interest.
 These services present an opportunity for self-training, intercommunication, and technical investigations.
-Twenty-seven small frequency bands throughout the spectrum are allocated to this service internationally.
+Twenty-nine small frequency bands throughout the spectrum are allocated to this service internationally.
 Some 1,300 digital, analog, pulse, and spread-spectrum emission types may be transmitted.

 Millions of amateur operators in all areas of the world communicate with each other directly or through ad hoc relay systems and amateur-satellites.
 They exchange messages by voice, teleprinting, telegraphy, facsimile, and television.
 In areas where the FCC regulates the services, an amateur operator must have an FCC or Canadian license.
 FCC-issued Reciprocal Permit for Alien Amateur Licensee are no longer needed.
 Reciprocal operation in the U.S. is now authorized by Section 47 C.F.R. § 97.107.